marcosvidolin/ditiow/README.md

   @PostMapping(path = "/posts")
   @ResponseResource(PostGetResource.class)
   public ResponseEntity<?> create(@Valid @RequestBody PostCreateResource resource) {
-    Post post = resource.toBusiness();
+    Post post = resource.toDomain();
     post.setAuthor(this.currentUserUtil.getUser());
-    return ResponseEntity.ok(this.postBusiness.create(post));
+    return ResponseEntity.ok(this.postService.create(post));
   }
 ```

 ## TODO

-- Create an annotation to specify the attribute name of the resource (without having to match the name of the business class);
+- Create an annotation to specify the attribute name of the resource (without having to match the name of the domain class);
 - Unit tests;

 ## Contributors